sachin595/Predictive-Analytics-for-Chronic-Myeloid-Leukemia/README.md

 LSTM networks, a specialized form of Recurrent Neural Networks (RNNs), are explicitly designed to handle sequences of data.
 They incorporate memory cells that can maintain information over extended time intervals, effectively addressing the vanishing gradient problem commonly encountered in standard RNNs.
 This allows LSTMs to retain and utilize historical information, which is crucial in medical datasets where past events and trends significantly influence future outcomes.

-#### In the Context of Predicting Crude Rates for ALL, the LSTM Network's Ability to:
+#### In the Context of Predicting Crude Rates for CML, the LSTM Network's Ability to:
 1. **Retain Long-Term Dependencies**:
    By maintaining cell states over time, LSTM networks can capture and leverage long-term dependencies in the data, such as historical trends in mortality rates, advancements in medical treatments, and changes in diagnostic practices.